7000-series (CTA): CRRC controversy

 By law, 69% of each rail car must be US-sourced.
 Car shells are manufactured in China, transported by ships to Los Angeles or Houston, and then by trucks to Chicago to be completed at the CRRC Sifang America plant.
 CRRC is a Chinese state-owned enterprise; concerns have been raised over possible malware, cyber attacks, and mass surveillance by the Chinese government.
 However, the computer and software components and the automatic train control system will be made by American and Canadian firms.
 Of the 24 suppliers to the project, 19 have business headquarters in the U.S., and 16 of which have previously done business with the CTA.
 Moreover, the CTA reserves to right to supervise production and to halt the process if it sees fit.
-There will be no payments till the cars are received.
+There will be no payments until the cars are received.
 Late deliveries will result in a fine of $300 per car per day.

-Although CRRC has also been producing rapid transit trains for Boston, CTA Vice President for Purchasing Ellen McCormick said she was unsuccessful in obtaining information on the rail cars delivered to the Massachusetts Bay Transportation Authority.
+Although CRRC has also been producing rapid transit trains for Boston, CTA Vice President for Purchasing Ellen McCormack said she was unsuccessful in obtaining information on the rail cars delivered to the Massachusetts Bay Transportation Authority.

 In mid-2019, the United States Congress considered banning federal dollars from being spent on Chinese buses and trains due to concerns about unfair competition from state-sponsored firms, sabotage, and espionage.
 This is a stand-alone bill but is rather part of a national security bill passed by the House of Representatives.
 The Senate was considering the same proposal, but the bill died in committee.
 This measure has bipartisan support.
 It would prevent the company from taking further orders in the American market, but would not affect CRRC's current contract with the CTA.